lsu-ddem/pathways-engineering/content/Fall Semester/2_Unit_2/2_Lesson_2/index.md

 ### Project

-Click <a href="https://docs.google.com/document/d/1wpE-8aGr1_GwlZEwCyCYOEVrSbKpnzZ_4w6LAPOG75c/edit?usp=sharing" target="_blank">here</a> to download the leesson plan for the project
+Click <a href="https://docs.google.com/document/d/1wpE-8aGr1_GwlZEwCyCYOEVrSbKpnzZ_4w6LAPOG75c/edit?usp=sharing" target="_blank">here</a> to download the lesson plan for the project

 Click <a href="./studentHandout.pdf" download>here</a> to download the student handout for the project.